Rootkitsmm-zz/TelegramSessionFixation-/README.md

 It IS a bug for sure, and it's (https://www.owasp.org/index.php/Session_fixation).

-so never login to telegram if you see tdata , maybe  you try to make valid token for  someone else  :)
+so again never login to telegram if you see tdata , maybe  you try to make valid token for  someone else  :)